pokt-network/poktroll/docusaurus/docs/packages/pkg/sdk/sdk.md

 ### SendRelay

-Once the `Supplier` is selected, the `POKTRollSDK` consumer can pass the corresponding `SingleSupplierEndpoint` to the `SendRelay` method which will take care of constructing the `RelayRequest`, sending it to the `Supplier` and verifying the response signature.
+Once a `Supplier` is selected, the `POKTRollSDK` consumer can then pass the corresponding `SingleSupplierEndpoint` to the `SendRelay` method which will take care of constructing the `RelayRequest`, sending it to the `Supplier` and verifying the response signature.